cosmos72/cl-parametric-types/README.md

              (second :type <t2>))))

-Unlike C++ templates, where you must declare if the arguments of `template<...>` are types or values (and if they are values, you must declare their type), the arguments of `TEMPLATE-FUNCTION`, `TEMPLATE-STRUCT` and `TEMPLATE-CLASS` can be anything, not only types.
+Unlike C++ templates, where you must declare if the arguments of `template<...>` are types or values (and if they are values, you must declare their type), the arguments of `TEMPLATE` can be anything, not only types.

 Invoking template functions
 ---------------------------